ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The IOS BLEserial app, and maybe others too, is able to receive packets of 80 bytes or more before characters are missed.<br>With most apps you will see these will truncate the long strings of the menu.<br>
 Then turn off Fast BLE. <br>
 Option Z toggles between the long and short packages.
-Settings are stored in the SPIFFS space on the Arduino Nano ESP32

 ### ~ = change display mode per minute or hour
 ~ will start the changing display mode option. ~ or ~1 will change the dislay mode every minute and ~2 every hour. ~ or ~0 turns the option off.
 It is convenient for testing and demonstrations.

 ### ! = Show NTP, RTC and DS3231 time
 !  will display the NTP, RTC and DS3231 time as they are stored in the clock  in the clock.
 The DS3231 time module must be installed and in use to show a realistic time.